 Visit beautiful Punakha Dzong from Paro and then drive back to Paro on the Day 11.
 On that day, you will also visit Bhutan National Musuem.
 On the Day 12, you will have a great hiking experence to Taktsang Monastery.
 Leave Paro on the Day 13.

-Then set out to chase the journey to the peak of the world - Mount Everest.
+After breakfast, set out to chase the dream journey to the peak of the world - Mount Everest.
 Departing from Shigatse city, via Lhatse, you will witness spectacular high plateau views that you can never see in other places - super blue sky, float light clouds, stretching snow mountains, endless grasslands...
-Finally you will reach the outstanding Everest.
-Stop and go to visit Rongbuk Monastery (altitude: 4,980m), the highest monastery in the world.
-Enjoy the intoxicating view of Mt.
+The most highlighting moment is when you get to Gawula Pass (5,250m) where you get off the car to marvel at the spectacular scenery of five glorious peaks over 8,000 meters, Mt.
+Makalu (8,463m), Mt.
+Lotse (8,516m), Mt Everest (8,844m), Mt.
+Cho Oyu (8,201m) and Mt.
+Shishapama (8,020m) dominating on Himalaya Ranges from left to right.
+Keep driving about 2 hours from Gawula, you will reach Mount Everest Scenic Area Parking Lot where you will shift on to an eco-bus to visit Rongbuk Monastery (altitude: 5,100m), the highest monastery in the world as well as the best photography location to take photos of the intoxicating view of Mt.
 Everest.

-If you visit Mount Everest during off season (November to April), you will usually accommodate at Rongbuk Guest House near Rongbuk Monastery; if you visit Mount Everest during the peak season (May to October), you will usually accommodate at the Tibetan Tent Camp which is about 4km further from Rongbuk Monastery.
-Please note that the accommodation conditions at both places are very basic.
-Only dorm beds are available.
+Accommodation: if you visit Mount Everest during off season (November to April), you will accommodate at Rongbuk Guest House near the Rongbuk Monastery; if you visit Mount Everest during the peak season (May to October), you will accommodate at the Tibetan Tents Camp which is only run between May and October by local Tibetans.
+It is near Rongbuk Monastery as well.

 Wake up early to enjoy the marvelous sunrise on the highest peak of the world.
 You will see the top part of Mount Everest is covered by snow and ice all the year round.
 When the sun shines on the mountain, the peak is like a giant golden pyramid.
 More often, the thick freely moves clouds and fogs, seems as if a flag with the mast of the peak was swinging, will shroud the peak.
 This peculiar phenomenon of Mt.
 Everest is known as “Flag Cloud”.
 An additional wonder generated here are the bright glaciers, where ices are formed into various shapes like bridges, pagodas and others.